brewinn/raytracerchallenge/README.md

 - [x] Change Makefiles to be more resilient to added sources
 - [ ] Add _Shape_ 'parent struct' to deal with multiple shapes
 	- This probably won't be necessary until chapter 9
+- [ ] Add _Shape_ pointer or similar identifier to _Intersection_
+	- The end of chapter 6 implied that there should be a reference in _Intersection_

 ## Contributing

 This is a personal project and hence is not seeking additional collaborators.
 That said, code reviews and bug reports are welcome.
-If you find something wrong, feel free to contact the current maintainer.
+If you find something wrong, feel free to contact the current maintainer (brewinn@protonmail.com).

 ## License